 All buildings and property at the University of Missouri are tobacco-free.
 This means there is no smoking or using of any type of tobacco products at MU indoors or outdoors.
+This includes anywhere around McReynolds Hall and in Peace Park.
+The map below shows areas near McReynolds Hall.
+All of the areas shaded in purple are part of campus.
 Please be respectful of other properties when you do smoke.
 Usually, Americans do not throw cigarettes on the ground when they are finished.
 Find a good place to put them.